We are working with local schools to reduce the number of children missing school. Before considering taking your child off school please read below.

 Ultimately, if your child’s attendance does not improve we may need to request the issuing of a Penalty Notice from the Local Authority following an informed monitoring period.

-My child needs a medical appointment.
+My child needs a medical appointment, what should I do?

 Appointments should be made out of school hours wherever possible.
 If this is not possible, please inform your child’s form tutor in advance by letter.